 The formula is 1000mg divided by 3.7mg = 270 vials then 10,000mg (or the total weight of the mannitol sine some customers prefer more or less mannitol per order) divided by 270 vials is 37mg.
 Then add the 3.7mg and you have a total vial powder weight of 40.7mg.
 You then need a microgram scale to measure out 40.7mg and make a small scoop that holds this weight.
 I used to make a tin foil scoop to hold the powder weight required and it was very effective.

 With this formula you can double or triple the amount of powder in a vial so you save time rebottling and also get 3 x more doses out of the vial – this method allows you to control and measure out any dose you require.

-The second method is a laboratory based lyophilisation process that requires significant capitol investment and professional clinical skills to produce the hard freeze dried powder vials we are familiar with:
+The second method is a laboratory-based lyophilization process that requires significant capital investment and professional clinical skills to produce the hard freeze-dried powder vials we are familiar with:

 Freeze-dried pharmaceutical products are produced as lyophilized powders for reconstitution in vials and more recently in prefilled syringes for self-administration by a patient.
 Many biopharmaceutical products based on therapeutic proteins such as monoclonal antibodies require lyophilization for stability.
 Examples of lyophilized biopharmaceuticals include blockbuster drugs such as Etanercept (Enbrel by Pfizer), Infliximab (Remicade by Janssen Biotech), Rituximab and Trastuzumab (Herceptin by Genentech).